 While you’re checking, and if you like the automatic renewal idea, see if it’s available and activate it.

 With a bit of foresight and planning, you will never find yourself in the terrible situation outlined in this post, and if you do, I hate to say it, you only have yourself to blame.

-If you choose to not renew for a longer time or set up the automatic renewal function, at least make sure your domain registrar sends a timely reminder via email.
-Some registrars do this, some don’t.
-Check with yours.
+If you choose to not renew for a longer time or set up the automatic renewal function, watch out for the email letting you know your domain is due to expire.
+Most companies send them.